The noble church before 1842

 The full description can be found in ‘The Derbyshire Church Notes of Sir Stephen Glynne 1825-1873’, edited by Aileen Hopkinson, Vincent Hopkinson and Wendy Bateman.
 (Derbyshire Record Society 2004).

-On October 13th 1853 vicar George convened a meeting in the National School-rooms in the Market Place at which plans for improving St. Mary’s were discussed.
+On October 13th 1853 vicar George convened a meeting in the National School-rooms in the Market Place at which plans for improving St. Mary’s were to be discussed.
+The moments leading up to the meeting were described by ‘the Venerable Whitehead‘ in the Ilkeston Pioneer (October 1853) and he didn’t offer very much optimism …

 “For many years the church of this parish has been suffered to fall into a most deplorable state of decay.
 Since the year 1734, in which the ancient spire and one of the chancels fell down, and were replaced by the present tower and chancel, little has been done to keep up the fabric.
 So far however from regretting that little was done during those long years, I think, judging from the unsightly erections of that period, that we have every reason to rejoice that our ancestors withheld their hands, and left us to perceive much of the beauty and admirable design of the original structure, which might not have been the case, had they modernised the building.